testingisdocumenting/znai/znai-docs/znai/snippets/api-parameters.md

 roles.description, String, role description
 ```

-Note: if a parameter name actually contains a period ("."), you can prevent this nesting behavior by putting the parameter name in single quotes, e.g. 'person.firstName'
+Note: if a parameter name actually contains a period ("."), you can prevent this nesting behavior by putting the parameter name in single quotes, e.g. "person.firstName"

 # Title